 The city of Siena has some beautiful views, streets, and doors to enter the old city all to discover; for this reason, I recommend half a day for a walk in the center.

 Like all Italy, the food is a must to try, and also, Siena has its own specialties.
 You must try Picci (a type of pasta), cold cuts and cheeses from Siena, and Panforte di Siena (dessert).

 Recommended by Sam of New England Wanderlust

-Be sure not to miss Pienza’s main piazza to witness the beautiful buildings that were erected during the town’s transformation.
-Some of the ones to look for are the Duomo, Palazzo Piccolomini and the beautiful stone well, Pienza Pozzo dei Cani.
-And as you walk around, the smell of the cheese shops will entice you inside, so be sure to pop into one of the many shops for a Pecorino di Pienza tasting, and also take some home with you.
+Be sure not to miss Pienza’s main piazza to witness the beautiful buildings erected during the town’s transformation.
+Some of the ones to look for are the Duomo, Palazzo Piccolomini, and the beautiful stone well, Pienza Pozzo dei Cani.
+And as you walk around, the smell of the cheese shops will entice you inside, so be sure to pop into one of the many shops for a Pecorino di Pienza tasting and take some home with you.

 Wander the Town